Cruel Sister (Pentangle album)

-Cruel Sister was an album recorded in 1970 by folk-rock band Pentangle.
+Cruel Sister is an album recorded in 1970 by folk-rock band Pentangle.
 It was the most folk-based of the albums recorded by the band, with all the tracks being versions of traditional songs.
 Whereas their previous album had been produced by Shel Talmy, and featured quite a heavily produced, commercial sound, Cruel Sister was produced by Bill Leader, noted for his recordings of folk musicians.

 "Lord Franklin" is a version of the traditional ballad, also known as "Lady Franklin's Lament", which describes Sir John Franklin's ill-fated expedition to discover the Northwest Passage.
 John Renbourn sings the lead vocal and plays both acoustic and electric guitar.

-"Cruel sister", the song which provides the title for the album, is a traditional ballad (known in some versions as The Twa Sisters), telling the story of the violent rivalry between two sisters for the love of a knight.
+"Cruel Sister", the song which provides the title for the album, is a traditional ballad (known in some versions as The Twa Sisters), telling the story of the violent rivalry between two sisters for the love of a knight.

 The whole of side two of the album is taken up with an extended version of the ballad "Jack Orion", previously recorded by Jansch on his own Jack Orion album.
 "Jack Orion" is a version of the Child ballad "Glasgerion".
 The arrangement on Cruel Sister develops through several sections with different rhythms and instrumentation.

 The album cover features engravings by Albrecht Dürer.
-The front cover displays his "The Men's Bath" (Das Männerbad) (date unknown).
+The front cover displays his "The Men's Bath" (Das Männerbad) (c.
+1496).
 The picture on the back cover is his The Sea Monster (Das Meerwunder), dating from 1498.